STORMWORKS Chapter “Jazz-Orchestra” Overview

 arr. by Stephen Melillo

-A 3:33 arrangement of JS Bach's, Allemande from Suite IV.
-Scored for Alto Flute (optional Flute if no Alto), Bb Clarinet, Bassoon, Bass Clarinet, and Pizzicato Bass.
+A 3:33 arrangement of JS Bach's "Allemande from Suite IV," scored for Alto Flute (opt.
+Flute if no Alto), Bb Clarinet, Bassoon, Bass Clarinet, and Pizzicato Bass.

-Click Here for Persusal Score
+Click Here for Perusal Score

 Click Here for a MIDI Demo